Soda bread: Serbia

 In Serbian tradition, soda bread is prepared by various rules and rituals.
 A coin is often put into the dough during the kneading; other small objects may also be inserted.
 At the beginning of Christmas dinner, the česnica is rotated three times counter-clockwise, before being broken among the family members.
 The person who finds the coin in their piece of the bread will supposedly be exceptionally lucky in the coming year.
 Before baking, the upper surface of the loaf may be inscribed with various symbols, such as a Christogram, or stars, circles, and impressions of keys or combs.

-Australia

-Damper is a traditional Australian bread prepared in a similar style to the pan breads found in North American and native Inuit cuisine.
-First documented in 1827 and prepared by farm-men, damper was a quick and easy way to prepare bread in the Australian bush.
-The word "damper" derives from the English word "to snack" or to dampen the flour in the fire of one's appetite.

 United States of America

 During the early years of European settlement of the Americas, settlers used soda or pearl ash, more commonly known as potash (pot ash) or potassium carbonate, as a leavening agent (the forerunner to baking soda) in quick breads.
 By 1824, The Virginia Housewife by Mary Randolph was published containing a recipe for Soda Cake.

 In 1846, two American bakers, John Dwight and Austin Church, established the first factory in the United States to produce baking soda from sodium carbonate and carbon dioxide.

-Modern American versions of Irish Soda Bread often include raisins or currants, and caraway seeds.
+Modern American versions of Irish soda bread often include raisins or currants, and caraway seeds.